dortania/dortania.github.io/_posts/2022-08-02-acidanthera-dortania-august.md

 * [A message from dhinakg](#a-message-from-dhinakg)
 * [Changelogs](#changelogs)

-# A message from PMheart
+# Acidanthera Updates: A message from PMheart

 Howdy!
 We wish you enjoyed this summer as life is getting back to normal.
 It has been a while since the last message from @vit9696 in [February 2022](https://dortania.github.io/hackintosh/updates/2022/02/10/acidanthera-february.html), but the monthly greeting is back now.